infoatgodreams/GoDreams-Repository/Guardians Point of View/GP Child Safety.md

  - Children are not afraid to voice out concerns and highlight red flags if any, as well as work with CCI management to solve them.
  - Children participate in the decision making at CCIs and have minimal behavioral issues
  - Children have reducing or no clinical indicators of Physical abuse, sexual abuse or emotional abuse.
- - Children articulate a feeling of safety, their voice being heard,
+ - Children articulate a feeling of safety, their voice being heard, having 1 or more people they can talk to,

 # Key Levers at CCIs